raymondng117/react-todo-app/api/README.md

+Opional!!!
+Below are instructions to exam if the API server successfully run in the docker container
 <!-- In contrast to using docker-compose up, when create indiviudal image using Dockerfile, add it to the dockerfile-->
 # Expose port 8080
 EXPOSE 8080